 There’s a third camp whose claim is that this is your body and your baby, and you can do whatever you want.
 After all, it’s not like you’re giving her formula.
 It’s still breastmilk – even if it is high-octane milk.

-Still others take a more tempered approach and believe you can drink a little bit on occasion and still nurse as usual without harming your baby.
+Yet there are still others who take a more tempered approach and believe you can drink a little bit on occasion and still nurse as usual without harming your baby.

 Of course, 3o years before that “they” also said that we should drink milk to make milk, and suggested we should give coca-cola to infants.